eliotstock/dro/README.md

 1. Get a Raspberry Pi 400 (keyboard with Raspberry Pi 4 inside) and a monitor.
 1. From the host, image the SD card with Ubuntu Server LTS.
 1. Unplug the ethernet cable before booting.
-Goal: this server has never been online before it's been hardened.
+Goal: this server has never been online before it's been hardened a bit.
 1. Boot the target.
 Wait for cloud-init to run before logging in.
-Default u & p: ubuntu/ubuntu.
+Default u & p: `ubuntu`/`ubuntu`.
 1. Remember `Ctrl-Alt F1` through `F6` are there for switching to new terminals and multitasking.
 1. Add a new user and remove the default `ubuntu` one.
     1. `sudo adduser [username]`.